Cairo spiny mouse: Behaviour

 Cairo spiny mice are social animals and live in a group with a dominant male.
 Breeding mostly takes place in the rainy season, between September and April, when availability of food is greater.
 The gestation period is five to six weeks, which is long for a mouse, and the young are well-developed when they are born.
 At this time, they are already covered with short fur and their eyes are open, and they soon start exploring their surroundings.
 The adults in the group cooperate in caring for the young, with lactating females feeding any of the group offspring.
 Females may become pregnant again immediately after giving birth, and have three or four litters of up to five young in a year.
 The juveniles mature at two to three months of age.

 Cairo spiny mice live in burrows or rock crevices and are mostly terrestrial, but they can also clamber about in low bushes.
 They are nocturnal and omnivorous, eating anything edible they can find.
 Their diet includes seeds, nuts, fruit, green leaves, insects, spiders, molluscs, and carrion.
 When they live in the vicinity of humans, they consume crops, grain, and stored food.
 They sometimes enter houses, especially in winter, and dislike cold weather.

 The fruit of Ochradenus baccatus (= Reseda baccata) has pleasant tasting flesh, but distasteful seeds.
-The Cairo desert mouse consumes the fruits, but spits the seeds out intact and thus acts as an efficient seed dispersal agent for this plant.
+The Cairo spiny mouse consumes the fruits, but spits the seeds out intact and thus acts as an efficient seed dispersal agent for this plant.

 The Cairo spiny mouse is a host of the Acanthocephalan intestinal parasite Moniliformis acomysi.